Multifaith Living Community

 Monday Night Christian Fellowship: CA House offers regular dinner and Christian fellowship on Monday night.
 At Monday Night Christian Fellowship, you can expect to grow in faith through exploration of various Christian spiritual practices, integration of Christian theology and current events, and the sharing of one another’s stories.
 CA House also makes space available for worship and prayer groups for any faith.

 Quarterly Retreats: Our students get away on weekend retreats that include service, fellowship, and spiritual exploration.
 Attendance at retreats are highly encouraged as they provide the foundation for our intentional living community.
+Some (if not all) 2020-2021 retreats will take place in an online format.

 Small Groups: Small groups are a great way to grow deeper in community.
 Small groups meet in each house in the Fall Quarter, and will become topical in the Winter and Spring Quarters.
-Small groups also provide a time outside of the weekly programs to focus in on our four basic values: faith, community, social justice, and sustainability.
+Small groups also provide a time outside of the weekly programs to focus in on our four basic values: faith, community, social justice, and sustainability

 Ecumenical Connections: We provide students with connections, support, and scholarships to participate in many types of engaging ecumenical events, such as the Ecumenical Advocacy Days, United Methodist Annual Conference, and Presbyterian Church (USA) General Assembly.